dspsandbox/AD9958-real-time-RF-source/README.md

 Please refer to the provided **Examples** for a detailed implementation of the different functionalities of the AD9958.
 Note that when downloading the current repository the set of examples are ready to use from inside the *Examples* folder.

+## Final remark
+The current repository is MIT licensed, feel free to use it, improrve it and give me feedback on paugomezkabelka@gmail.com.